ChristophRaab/cpn_ba/README.md

 # cpn_ba
 Repository of the bachelor thesis of Sebastian Kaim

-# Datasets will available soon!
+# Dataset will be available soon!